-Daly Elementary has three parties during the school year: one each during the fall, winter, and spring.
+Daly Elementary has two parties during the school year: one during the fall and Valentine's day.
 Invitations to outside of school birthday parties will not be distributed unless invitations are made for all students of your child's classroom.
 Throughout the school year, as Falcon Heads are collected for good behavior, students will participate in school-wide celebrations.
 Falcon Heads are small tickets that classrooms earn for exhibiting our school-wide expectations.
 We fill up a 100's chart and when that is full, we celebrate their achievements!